 - Learn alternative ways to do activities

-Who Needs Home Health Care?
+Who Qualifies for Home Health Care?

-Any person who needs going medical care due to a medical condition, injury or illness, they may need home health.
 Typically, individuals who have any of the following conditions may need in-home care:

 - Recovering from an illness or traumatic injury